velozdev/slides-gitlab/slides/10_Leveraging_the_GitLab_Ecosystem_&_Integrations.md

 * **Navigation Path:** `Project -> Settings -> Integrations`
 * Each integration connects a GitLab event (e.g., code push, failed pipeline) to another application.

-*(Graphic: A clean screenshot of the GitLab Integrations settings page, showing the list of available services.)*

 # Popular Integration: Slack

 ## Real-Time Notifications Where You Work